MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Stop-HpcJob.md

 ## DESCRIPTION
 The **Stop-HpcJob** cmdlet cancels one or more specified jobs.
 You can specify the job by using its ID or by using the **HpcJob** object for the job.
-You can specify that you want to cancel the job immediately, without using the grace period for task cancelation and without running the node release task.
+You can specify that you want to cancel the job immediately, without using the grace period for task cancellation and without running the node release task.
 You can also specify that the state of the job after it is canceled should be Finished instead of Canceled, and you can specify an error message to explain why you canceled the jobs.

 When you cancel a job, the job scheduler removes the job from the job queue if the job is waiting to run.